PaulDanielML/MuJoCo_RL_UR5/README.md

 # MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning

 ## Work in progress!
 More functionality and RL parts coming soon.
 Currently implementing gym interface.

 **Author:** Paul Daniel (pdd@mp.aau.dk)

-This repository provides a python class for control of the UR5 robot arm in MuJoCo.
+This repository provides several python classes for control of robotic arms in MuJoCo:

+ - **MJ_Controller:** This class can be used as a standalone class for basic robot control in MuJoCo.
+This can be useful for trying out models and their grasping capabilities.
+ Alternatively, its methods can also be used by any other class (like a Gym-environment) to provide some more functionality.
+One example of this might be to move the robot back into a certain position after every episode of training, which might be preferable compared to just resetting all the joint angles and velocities.

 The robot configuration used in this setup (Universal Robots UR5 + Robotiq S Model 3 Finger Gripper) is based on [this](http://www.mujoco.org/forum/index.php?resources/universal-robots-ur5-robotiq-s-model-3-finger-gripper.22/) resource.
 The python bindings used come from [mujoco_py](https://github.com/openai/mujoco-py/tree/master/mujoco_py).
 The PID controllers implemented are based on [simple_pid](https://github.com/m-lundberg/simple-pid).